purefunctor/purefunctor.me-2022/README.md

 ```

 #### Dependency Management
-Like most `cabal` or `stack`-based Haskell packages, the application makes use of a `*.cabal` file to manage dependencies, declare modules, and overall project configuration. `stack` and `nix` on the other hand makes sure that the project uses a consistent set of packages for reproducible builds.
+Like most `cabal`-based Haskell packages, the application makes use of a `*.cabal` file to manage dependencies, declare modules, and overall project configuration. `nix` on the other hand makes sure that the project uses a consistent set of packages and a binary cache for fast and reproducible builds.

 #### Nix Garbage Collection
 If Nix ever has the need to compile Haskell dependencies for the project, it's advised, especially for lower-end machines, to have this package installed in order to make sure that the built dependencies don't get garbage collected: